-If there are any roots left behind in the ground, they may resprout.
+If there are any roots left behind in the ground, they might resprout.
 Make sure to remove them promptly.

 How to Prevent Rose Rosette Disease

-Because rose rosette disease cannot be cured, taking these preventative measures is all the more important:
+Because rose rosette disease cannot be cured, taking preventative measures is all the more important.

 Only buy roses from reputable sources and inspect the plants for signs of the disease.

-Give roses space when planting so they won’t touch even when they reach mature size.
+When planting, give rose bushes enough space between plants so they won’t touch each other even when they reach mature size.
 This not only prevents the mites from moving easily from plant to plant, but also provides good air circulation, which minimizes the risk of other diseases spreading between the plants.